A New Causal Decomposition Paradigm towards Health Equity: Introduction

 \section{Introduction}

-Health disparity/inequity, which is defined as the health outcome difference between socially disadvantaged and advantaged populations \cite{braveman2011health}, is a serious public health issue.
-To resolve this issue, a natural policy is to identify all sources of disparities and make policies to intervene/adjust on factors that mediate the disparity from the exposure (\emph{e.g.}, race/ethic) to the health outcome.
-To assess the effect of this policy, a natural question is: \emph{what is the amount of disparity reduction, after the intervention that removes all disparities through the mediator of interest?}
+Health disparity/inequity, which is defined as the health outcome difference between socially advantaged and disadvantaged populations \citep{braveman2011health}, is a serious public health issue.
+To address this issue, a natural policy would be to identify all sources of disparities and develop policies to intervene and/or adjust for factors that mediate the effect of exposure (e.g., race or ethnicity) on the health outcome.
+To assess the effect of this policy, a natural question is: \emph{what is the amount of disparity reduction, after making a policy that removes all disparities through the mediator of interest?}

-To answer this question, many causal decomposition methods have been proposed, including natural indirect effect \cite{pearl2001direct, robins1992identifiability}, controlled mediated effect \cite{vanderweele2011controlled}, path-specific effect \cite{avin2005identifiability}, Oaxaca-Blinder decomposition \cite{oaxaca1973male}, among others; and have been applied to many health inequity scenarios \cite{ibfelt2013socioeconomic, hystad2013neighbourhood, jackson2018interpretation, blakely2018socioeconomic}.
-Although the common target is quantitatively attributing the disparity to the mediator via causal inference, their ways of intervention on the mediator are different.
-Specifically, the natural indirect effect intervenes the mediator to the value it would have taken had the exposure variable changed to the advantaged group and everything else had been the same; while the controlled mediated effect intervenes other mediators to a fixed value; and different from those that make intervenes on variables, the path-specific effect adopted the path intervention \cite{gong2021path} to measure the disparity transferred along specific paths of interest.
+To answer this and related questions, many causal decomposition methods have been proposed, including natural indirect effects \cite{pearl2001direct, robins1992identifiability}, controlled mediated effects \cite{vanderweele2011controlled}, path-specific effects \cite{avin2005identifiability}, Oaxaca-Blinder decomposition \cite{oaxaca1973male}, among others, and have been applied to many health inequity scenarios \cite{ibfelt2013socioeconomic, hystad2013neighbourhood, jackson2018interpretation, blakely2018socioeconomic, mcguire2006implementing}.
+Although the common target is quantitatively attributing the disparity to the mediator via causal inference, they adopt different intervention strategies.
+Particularly, the natural indirect effect intervenes on the mediator to the value it would have taken had the exposure variable changed to the advantaged group and everything else had been the same; while the controlled mediated effect intervenes on other mediators at a fixed value.